Getting Started with Home Care

 If you’ve been in the hospital a discharge planner will work with an agency to ensure that your home care is coordinated and the transition from hospital to home is as seamless as possible.
 If you’ve suffered an injured, or have a chronic illness that requires additional care, your physician might call us to set up home care for you.

 But many times, something has happened: Perhaps the last few conversations with your mom have concerned you. or maybe your dad fell in the shower for the second time this week.
 Maybe your friend or relative has been recently diagnosed or has a chronic illness and has taken a serious turn.
-And more often then not the need for home care has developed gradually.
+And more often than not the need for home care has developed gradually.
 Some signs your loved one is a candidate for home care may be:

 - Declining ability to wash and dress